-The AppleTV is rumored to get a refresh to.
+The AppleTV is rumored to get a refresh too.
 It’s said to be able to support 4K and HDR.
 It could also feature an A10x processor.
-Today is also the day we expect Amazon to launch their Amazon Prime Video App for tvOS.
+Today is also the day we expect Amazon to launch its Amazon Prime Video App for tvOS.

 The Apple Watch is thought to get a refresh too.
 The new Apple Watch is expected to be faster and expected to have LTE compatibility to help make it more independent from the iPhone.
-With the addition on LTE and the recent acquisition sleep tracking hardware company Beddit there might be a bigger battery with a possible longer life.
+With the addition of LTE and the recent acquisition sleep tracking hardware company Beddit, there might be a bigger battery with possible longer life.

-Apple is also expected to release it set an official release date for all of their new OSs including macOS High Sierra (macOS 10.13), iOS 11, watchOS 4, and tvOS 11.
+Apple is also expected to release it set an official release date for all of its new OSs including macOS High Sierra (macOS 10.13), iOS 11, watchOS 4, and tvOS 11.

 macOS High Sierra